-- 1. Statement of the Problem (15%)

-- 2. Project Design and Implementation (40%)

-- 3. Capabilities and Competencies (15%)

-- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (2%)

-- 5. Plan for Action Research (8%)

-- 6. Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Statement of the Problem (15%) - 2.
+Project Design and Implementation Plan (40%) - 3.
+Capabilities and Competencies (15%) - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (2%) - 5.
+Plan for Action Research (8%) - 6.
+Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.7
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.13

-- 7. Training Plan (5%)

-- 8. MOUs, Letters of Intent, and/or Subcontracts/Subgrants (5%)